MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 - **Process mining:** Process mining is better suited for discovery of inefficiencies in organization-wide processes.
 It enables you to gain a deep understanding of your processes using event log files that you can get from your system of record (apps you use in your processes).
 Process mining displays maps of your processes with data and metrics to recognize performance issues.
 Example processes suitable for process mining include *accounts receivable* and *order-to-cash*.

+   Process mining can be a key driver in making intelligent, day-today improvements on every level.
+You can discover and model processes for which you have data readily available, which gives you an X-ray visualization of what goes on in your organization.
+Process mining allows you to standardize, optimize, and improve operations, while staying informed about progress towards defined key process indicators.

 - **Task mining:** Task mining is better suited to discover tasks happening on the desktop.
 It enables you to zoom-in to specific desktop tasks you might have discovered during your process mining analysis.
 You can understand how your company performs its process tasks through monitoring recorded user actions and collecting data from these actions.
 You'll gain insights from this data that will let you know how processes are performed, find common mistakes while performing tasks, and identify tasks that can be automated.

 ## When to use process mining

 Here are some reasons to help you decide to use process mining.

-- See the actual steps needed to perform your organization’s operation process and remove any guesswork.
+- See the actual steps needed to perform your organization’s operation process and remove any guesswork&mdash;Check you process reality as it is.

-- Optimize processes by reducing time to completion.
+- Save time and money by optimizing processes.

-- Detect non-compliant processes.
+- Detect non-compliant processes and/or tasks.

 - Discover automation opportunities.

+- Compare processes.

+- Understand where and why problems occur.

 Explore the topics in [**Process mining (preview)**](process-mining-overview.md) and [**Task mining**](task-mining-overview.md) in this documentation for the following: